awsdocs/amazon-ecs-developer-guide/doc_source/launch_container_instance.md

    1. Choose **Community AMIs**\.

    1. Choose an AMI for your container instance\.
 You can choose an Amazon ECS\-optimized AMI, or another operating system, such as CoreOS or Ubuntu\.
-If you do not choose an Amazon ECS\-optimized AMI, you must follow the procedures in [Installing the Amazon ECS Container Agent](ecs-agent-install.md)\.
+If you do not choose an Amazon ECS\-optimized AMI, you must follow the procedures in [Installing the Amazon ECS container agent](ecs-agent-install.md)\.
 **Note**
 For more information about Amazon ECS\-specific CoreOS installation instructions, see [Running CoreOS Container Linux with AWS EC2 Container Service](https://coreos.com/docs/running-coreos/cloud-providers/ecs/)\.

       For more information on the latest Amazon ECS\-optimized AMIs, see [Amazon ECS\-optimized AMIs](ecs-optimized_AMI.md)\.
 **Important**
-The **Amazon ECS\-optimized Amazon Linux AMI** is being deprecated on March 31, 2021\.
-After March 31, 2021, Amazon ECS will continue providing critical and important security updates for the AMI but will not add support for new features\.
+The **Amazon ECS\-optimized Amazon Linux AMI** is being deprecated on April 15, 2021\.
+After that date, Amazon ECS will continue providing critical and important security updates for the AMI but will not add support for new features\.

 1. On the **Choose an Instance Type** page, you can select the hardware configuration of your instance\.
 The `t2.micro` instance type is selected by default\.
 The instance type that you select determines the resources available for your tasks to run on\.